 We have found that setting up a mediation between the Complainant and the Respondent offers one of the best chances at getting a fresh start.
 If the parties to the Compliant can return to the workplace, having "made peace" or at least have a plan for how to manage their relationship going forward, things are much more likely to go well.
 If the parties return to work in the right frame of mind, any polarization of the workplace surrounding the dispute(s) that gave rise to the investigation also dissipates quickly.

-I think of Mediation as having five distinct phases, but it is not unusual to cycle back and forth between these different elements throughout the process.
+Mediation has five distinct phases, but it is not unusual to cycle back and forth between these different elements throughout the process.
 It is not linear, but instead a very fluid process.
 This flexibility is one of the reasons why mediation is so successful.

-Here is a look at the five phases I use when I mediate:
+Here is a look at the five phases of mediation:

 This is just what it sounds like: an introduction to the process, its ground rules, and the steps in the process.
 This provides an outline for the participants so they know what to expect and can determine if they wish to continue with mediation.